Chapter 5: How to Communicate Effectively With Your Remote Employees

 There are two things to take away from this.
 First: That’s exactly why you need a project management system.
 Second: Just because the tools exist, doesn’t mean you will use them efficiently.

-The communication that happens between remote workers is different than that of co-local ones.
-Remote employees have a greater opportunity to feel disconnected, because they are so distanced.
+The communication between remote workers is different than that of co-local ones.
+Remote employees have a greater opportunity to feel disconnected because they are so distanced.
 In addition, it’s easier to become robotic, discussing only work-related topics.

 This can be an issue, since it may harm the culture you’ve built for your team, and it strengthens the idea that each worker is completely alone.
 Yes, you want individuals on your team to be autonomous, self-managing and accountable, but you will also need them to work collaboratively at times with other members.